ExtensionsStore/Restension/README.md

 Restension
 ==========
 Restension extends the Magento REST API.
-The most useful feature is to be able to login/authorize a user without requiring that the user go to your web page to authorize your app (Step 2 in the OAuth 1 dance).
+The primary feature is to be able to login/authorize a user without requiring that the user go to your web page to authorize your app (Step 2 in the OAuth 1 dance).